 - What is best for your vacation party based on how you like to run your day and how do they like to eat?
 Light eaters?

-- Do you have a kitchen where you plan on making meals?
+- Will you have a kitchen where you plan on making meals?
 Are you eating breakfasts in your room?

 - Do you like to get appetizers and alcohol (more than 1 glass)?

-- Do you eat at Quick Service (QS) restaurants most of the time and/or eat at a TS one time per day?
+- Are you planning on eating at Quick Service (QS) restaurants most of the time and/or eat at a TS one time per day?

 - Do you prefer to have as much paid for in advance as possible?